Skew-elliptical copula based mixed models for non-Gaussian longitudinal data with application to an HIV-AIDS study: Numerical implementation

 As we described in Section \ref{sec3}, we consider generalized linear mixed models for the marginals of the class of models in (\ref{copglmm1}).
 Gamma distribution with $\log$ link is a good candidate, when the response distributions are seen to be asymmetric with positive real support.
 The Gamma distributed response variable $Y_{ij}$ with shape parameter $\kappa$ and mean $\eta_{ij}$ has the density

 For comparison, we also consider a symmetric marginal distribution such as normal with mean $\eta_{ij}$ and variance $\sigma^2$, having the density

 To evaluate the integrations in (\ref{imffun1}), we use standard Gauss-Hermite quadrature rule with $15$ quadrature points.
 The matrices in (\ref{obsgod1}) are obtained similarly, to compute the standard errors of the parameter estimates.
-The serial correlation of the repeated measurements is characterized in the correlation matrix of the skew-elliptical copulas. $\mathbf{\Sigma}$ present in (\ref{model1}) is taken as a function of time and dispersion parameter $\mathbf{\xi}$ (time-varying serial dependence).
-Corresponding to the estimating model in (\ref{copglmm1}), we assume homogeneous variance ($\sigma^2$ or $1/\kappa)$ within units and consider AR-1 structure for the correlation matrix $\mathbf{\Sigma}$ in the skew-elliptical copulas.
-This correlation structure is used when the observations are equally spaced.
-Here we implement exponential autocorrelation function defined as
+The serial correlation of the repeated measurements is characterized by the correlation matrix of the skew-elliptical copulas.
+In Equation (\ref{model1}), $\mathbf{\Sigma}$ is treated as a function of time and the dispersion parameter $\mathbf{\xi}$, representing time-varying serial dependence.
+For the estimating model described in (\ref{copglmm1}), we assume homogeneous variance ($\sigma^2$ or $1/\kappa$) within units and consider an $AR(1)$ structure for the correlation matrix $\mathbf{\Sigma}$ in the skew-elliptical copulas.
+This correlation structure is typically utilized when the observations are equally spaced.
+To construct the correlation matrix $\mathbf{\Sigma}(\xi,\mathbf{t}_i)$ of the skew-elliptical copulas, we implement the exponential autocorrelation function defined as